inworld-ai/inworld-nodejs-generate-token/README.md

 This example project contains a server that uses the Inworld API Key and Secret to generate an authorization token to access Inworld.

 It's important to note that this service is easily run on localhost or on a non-ssl based production server.
+This service can be easily deployed by using the template of this project on [Railway.app](https://railway.app).
+More information can be found in the [Railway.app Service Setup](#railway-setup) section.

 If you require to host the project on your own dedicated platform and need SSL or HTTPS you will need to follow the [SSL/HTTPS Server Setup](#server-setup) documentation.

 <br>